techidaily/site-facebook/source/_posts/who-represents-your-online-pictures.md

  On the other hand, if you choose to upload someone else's photo to social media, cloud storage, or another platform, it is not your property.
 The person who took the photo, or the person who has bought the rights to it, still owns that content.
 For instance, if you upload a digital graphic created by someone else to social media, it is not up to you who uses it.
 Rather, it is up to the creator or legal owner.

- The same goes for cloud storage platforms, like[OneDrive or Google Drive](https://www.makeuseof.com/google-drive-vs-onedrive-android-best-cloud-storage-app/) .
+ The same goes for cloud storage platforms, like [OneDrive or Google Drive](https://www.makeuseof.com/google-drive-vs-onedrive-android-best-cloud-storage-app/) .
 These platforms may store your data, but acknowledge that they do not own it.
-Google Drive, for instance states on its[additional Terms of Service page](https://www.google.com/drive/terms-of-service/) that "your content remains yours" when you upload it for storage.
+Google Drive, for instance states on its [additional Terms of Service page](https://www.google.com/drive/terms-of-service/) that "your content remains yours" when you upload it for storage.

  However, there are some exceptions to this rule.
 If, for example, you sell the rights to a photo or video you made to someone else, it then becomes their property.